pollination/pollination-docs/apps/deploy-app.md

 - [windows](https://youtu.be/A3nwRCV-bTU)
 - [Mac](https://youtu.be/aKRYQsKR46I)

-### Creating a folder to write the app
+### Step-1: Creating a folder to write the app

 We first need to prepare a folder in which we will write the app.
 This folder will be used later to deploy the app to Pollination Cloud.
 We will take the help of the [pollination-apps](https://pollination.github.io/pollination-apps/cli.html) library by the Ladybug Tools team to create this folder for us.

-Install the "pollination-apps" library by using the following command on your command prompt / terminal.
+Install the `pollination-apps` library by using the following command on your command prompt / terminal.

 ```python
 pip install -U pollination-apps